 Every installation of Skedulo comes with a standard set of data objects and fields that we use to power the app.
 Custom fields are any fields added to the existing Skedulo data structure provided within your service platform (CRM).

-While it is inadvisable to edit or remove this existing data structure (doing so may stop Skedulo from working), you can add new fields to the existing objects, or add entirely new objects, that can then be used within the Skedulo app.
+While it is inadvisable to edit or remove this existing data structure (as doing so may stop Skedulo from working), you can add new fields to the existing objects—or add entirely new objects, that can then be used within the Skedulo app.

 Adding a Custom Field

 Adding a custom field to one of Skedulo's existing data objects should be done through the normal process of adding fields to objects provided by your service platform.

 Note: Only custom fields on the "Jobs" object will appear on the Skedulo mobile app.

 For this example, we will go through adding a custom field named "Cause" to the Skedulo "Job" object using the Salesforce CRM.

 To begin, go to the "Custom Objects" page within Salesforce and select the "Job" record (this record will have "Sked" as the Installed Package).
 The custom objects page can be found at the following location: